 David Keith, the designer, is a fabulously interesting fellow, who takes recycled vintage records and turns them into eyewear art.
 This is the type of story we easily identify with.
 He’s an optician by trade who wanted more out of his life – more meaning, more creating, more living.
 He wanted to take something that people use every day and create something one-of-a-kind.
 Well, that’s no different than what we are doing, so we get it.
 Even better, he found a way to recycle an unused product into something beautiful.
 He uses a skateboard deck to mold the shape in his own little studio.
 Even cooler for us was that David came to us.
 Last summer, he mailed us four frames with a handwritten note saying he would love to talk more about his new product and he heard we were THE store for him in Memphis.
 A HANDWRITTEN NOTE!
 That’s a pretty powerful opening.
 It took us eight months or so to finally meet with him, which we did last week at Javits in the New Designers Showcase area.
 And, let’s just say, you’ll see this highly customizable product here at Eclectic Eye by fall.

-We meet with Valrose every year.
+We meet with Valrose every year at the International Vision Expo.
 They don’t have a rep that travels the states.
 They are a unique accessories company, so this is our only opportunity to order for the year.
 We order felt and leather cases plus eyewear retainers andnecklaces.
 They speak very little English, so it’s always a challenge to place an order, but we are excited about the process.
 Look for new Valrose products in the store by June.

 Finally, I will tell you just a bit about meeting with Wissing.
 They are an acetate-only company from Germany that are known for their layered laminate colored frames.
 Every layer and shape is entirely customizable.
 We will tell you much more about this exciting collection when arrives next fall at Eclectic Eye.